Proportional Participatory Budgeting with Additive Utilities: Greedy Cohesive Rule

-\begin{lemma} For every outcome of the GCR rule, there always exists a payment function satisfying conditions (C1)--(C4) with $b=1$. \end{lemma} \begin{proof} Consider a single step of GCR and let $S$ be an $(\beta, T)$-cohesive group considered in that step.
+\begin{lemma} For every outcome of the GCR rule, there always exists a payment function satisfying conditions (C1)--(C4) with $b'=b$. \end{lemma} \begin{proof} Consider a single step of GCR and let $S$ be a $(\beta, T)$-cohesive group considered in that step.
 We will prove that there exists a price system in which voters from $S$ pay $\cost(c)$ dollars for each candidate $c\in T$.
+By combining these price systems for all the (pairwise disjoint) groups $S$ selected by GCR, we obtain a price system for the outcome of GCR.